meshtastic/meshtastic/docs/getting-started/flashing-nrf52.md

 Last Verified T-Echo nRF52840 on: Mac OS Monterey v12.0.1 (Intel chipset)

 :::tip
 You can use the latest [Apple USB-C Charge cables](https://www.apple.com/shop/product/MLL82AM/A/usb-c-charge-cable-2-m).
 The cable that is provided with the iPad Pro works.
-Older Laptop usb-C Power cables will _NOT_ work, as they are missing the data lines.
+Older Laptop USB-C Power cables will _NOT_ work, as they are missing the data lines.
 :::

 :::caution